Evolution Worlds

 Evolution Worlds (known as Shinkisekai Evolutia (神機世界エヴォルシア) in Japan) is a role-playing video game developed by Sting Entertainment for the GameCube.
 It was first published in Japan in 2002 by Entertainment Software Publishing and later by Ubisoft in North America and Europe.
-The game contains an abbreviated version of Evolution: The World of Sacred Device along with the full sequel Evolution 2: Far Off Promise on the same disc.
+The game was supposed to be released in North America on November 18, 2002, but was delayed by a few weeks.
+The game contains an abbreviated version of Evolution: The World of Sacred Device (1999) along with the full sequel Evolution 2: Far Off Promise (1999) on the same disc.
 Both games were originally released on the Sega Dreamcast.

 Plot

 The game is set in the year of 930.
 An ancient civilization had met its demise one thousand years before.
 Special individuals are able to use Cyframes, ancient tools, which were excavated from the ruins of the ancient civilization.
 These individuals are known as Cyframe users or adventurers, and are assigned jobs from the Society, a research institute.
 The adventurers use their Cyframes to explore ruins.
 Some of the ruins have hieroglyphics that tell of a Cyframe called Evolutia that has tremendous power.
 Many search for the fabled Evolutia like the Launcher family and even the army.